NikhilSDate/FastGDPJEI/readme.md

 Next, for every property of the ground truth point, it is determined whether the matched predicted point (if it exists) has that property.
 Since properties always reference lines or circles, for a property of a predicted point to match a ground truth property, both the type of property has to match and the line or circle referenced by the predicted property has to be matched with the line or circle referenced in the ground truth property.
+Once this is determined, precision and recall is calculated as follows: precision = number of matched properties/number of predicted properties recall = number of matched properties/number of ground truth properties and f1 is calculated in the usual way.
+On the geosolver dataset, this tool achieves a precision of 72.4%, recall of 80.8%, and f1 or 76.3% On the more complex images, this tool achieves a precision of 60.0%, recall of 68.5% and f1 of 63.4%